Leonia High School: Extracurricular activities

 In 1957, the school's chess team was the New Jersey high school team champion, winning the Father Casimir J. Finley Trophy.

 Academic competition

 Leonia has had an active quiz bowl team for decades.
+In January 1966, for instance, the team placed a close second to The Wheatley School of Old Westbury, New York on the television show It's Academic.
 In April 2017, Leonia won the Junior Varsity National Championship title for the Small School Division of the National History Bowl, led by Nathan Finn, who was the 2016 Junior Varsity New Jersey History Bee State Champion.